isomerpages/nhg-redcap/pages/contact-us.md

   - content:
       - phone: ""
       - email: redcap@nhg.com.sg
-      - other: ""
+      - other: <br>Please provide as much details (including screen-captures) as possible about the problem so that we can efficiently pin-point and troubleshoot the problem for you.<br>
     title: NHG REDCap Helpdesk
-  - content:
-      - phone: ""
-      - email: ""
-      - other: The NHG REDCap Helpdesk can only provide support and asistance for NHG Staff and Users of the NHG REDCap system.
-    title: Important
   - content:
       - phone: ""
       - email: ""